Gman-Superfly/Neuro_Symbolic_Homeostat/README.md

 ## Citation

-If you use this repository in research, cite the software metadata in `CITATION.cff`.
-The manuscript and repository report mechanism-level synthetic validation, not broad task-level superiority.
+If you use this repository in research, we love you.

 **Authors:** Oscar Goldman, Shogu Research Group @ Datamutant.ai (subsidiary of 温心重工業).

-**Reference (author-year format):** Goldman, O. (2025). *Complexity from Constraints: The Neuro-Symbolic Homeostat*.
-Software repository.
-Shogu Research Group @ Datamutant.ai (subsidiary of 温心重工業).
-Composable energy relaxation with precision-scaled orthogonal noise and stability guards.

 ---